27tkc/uphone/README.md

 Banana-Uphone is a stunning clone of Apple's iPhone 15 Pro product page, built with **React.js**, **Tailwind CSS**, **Three.js**, and **GSAP**.
 It delivers an immersive, interactive experience showcasing the iPhone 15 Pro in a variety of colors and shapes — all wrapped in smooth animations and modern web practices.

-If you're just starting or run into bugs, feel free to join our **Discord community of over 27k+ members** — a friendly space to learn, collaborate, and get help.

 ---

 ## 🤖 Introduction